MSECE Handbook

 Graduate Seminar Requirement

-ECE graduate students in the thesis, course-only, and 4+1 tracks must satisfactorily complete one semester of ECE 69400, Graduate Seminar.
-This course carries no credit but a grade of Satisfactory or Unsatisfactory is assigned at the end of the semester.
+All MSECE students except fully online students and project track students must satisfactorily complete one semester of ECE 69400, Graduate Seminar.
+This course carries no credit, but a grade of Satisfactory or Unsatisfactory is assigned at the end of the semester.

 ECE 69400 should not be listed on the plan of study.
 Also, it is strongly recommended that students take ECE 69400 during their first year.

-Students in the project track receive information similar to that disseminated in ECE 69400 in their Ideas to Innovation course sequence.
-Students in the online track are typically employed in career jobs and the professional development component of ECE 69400 would be redundant.
+Students in the project track receive information similar to that disseminated in ECE 69400 in their Concepts to Innovation course sequence.
+Students in the online MSECE are typically employed in career jobs and the professional development component of ECE 69400 would be redundant.

 Responsible Conduct of Research Course Requirement